spring-attic/spring-integration-dsl-groovy/README.md

     def builder = new IntegrationBuilder()

     def flow = builder.messageFlow {
-	 transform(evaluate:{payload->payload.toUpperCase()})
+	 transform {payload->payload.toUpperCase()}
-	 filter(evaluate:{payload-> payload =="HELLO"})
+	 filter {payload-> payload =="HELLO"}
-	 handle(evaluate:{payload->payload})
+	 handle {payload->payload}
     }

     assert flow.sendAndReceive("hello") == "HELLO"
     assert flow.sendAndReceive("world") == null

 The above example illustrates the basic usage.
 Use the IntegrationBuilder() to build a MessageFlow and get a reference to it.
 There are also ways to obtain flow instances via the IntegrationBuilder, e.g. builder.messageFlows[0].
 Not that the endpoints are implicitly linked and that each is backed by a closure.
-The closure is a named attribute: 'evaluate' ('action' also works if you like).
-This is done this way so as not to confuse the builder which otherwise would try to consume the closure itself.
 The 'transform' and 'filter' method create a Transformer and Filter respectively, 'handle' corresponds to a Service Activator.

-Note that the 'evaluate' closure may accept a Message, Message Headers, or Payload.
+Note that the endpoint's action closure may accept a Message, Message Headers, or Payload.
 This is accomplished by declaring the closure parameter type. if Message, the message will be passed, if a Map, the parameter will be the Message headers unless the payload itself is a Map, then the payload will be used.
 It's the payload by default.

 This flow can also be executed from a Java class.
 The easiest way is to create an external file or resource, or anything that provides an InputStream.
 This resource contains:
      messageFlow {
-	 transform(evaluate:{payload->payload.toUpperCase()})
+	 transform {payload->payload.toUpperCase()}
-	 filter(evaluate:{payload-> payload =="HELLO"})
+	 filter {payload-> payload =="HELLO"})
-	 handle(evaluate:{payload->payload})
+	 handle {payload->payload})
      }

 The Equivalant Java code is: